 - Kingsman - The Secret Service (2017): A mobile game that includes Run-and-Gun gameplay and base management.

-- Affectionate Parody: Of Tuxedo and Martini spy fiction, particularly the Roger Moore and Pierce Brosnan eras of the James Bond series.
+- Affectionate Parody: Of "gadgets, tux and martini" Spy Fiction.
+It's basically a love letter to the Roger Moore and Pierce Brosnan eras of the James Bond series by Matthew Vaughn.

 - Badass in a Nice Suit: Kingsman agents dress impeccably and kick ass.
 To be expected since their initial cover is a tailor shop.